Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - 2500 Gold
 - Spear

-**Specral Spears**: Whenever you throw the *Black Spear* it automaticly teleports back to your hand when it hits a target or the attack misses.
-When the attack hits a sprecral spear lingers in the black spears place.
+**Spectral Spears**: Whenever you throw the *Black Spear* it teleports back to your hand when it hits a target or the attack misses.
+When the attack hits a sprectral spear lingers in the black spears place.

-**Rend**: As an action, you can pull out all specral spears from all creatures within 60 feet of you.
+**Rend**: As an action, you can pull out all spectral spears from all creatures within 60 feet of you.
 A target then takes 1d6 force damage for each spear in them.

 _You have +1 to hit and damage rolls with this magical weapon_